 Once I retire my pension can go down.

-The defined benefit portion of your pension benefit will never go down from its original amount and, in fact, you may receive a cost-of-living adjustment component to the benefits.
+Your gross pension will never go down from its original amount and, in fact, you may receive a cost-of-living adjustment component to the benefit.
 The COLA is not compounded.
-Any portion of your defined contribution account converted to a monthly payment will also never go down from its original amount.

 Health care coverage is guaranteed.